zhuoqunw/SI507-Final-Project/README.md

 ## To my special little friend

-* Nigel, my roommate's dog, was a great company and comfort for me while I was designing this program :dog: :dog: Isn't he cute?!
+* Nigel, my roommate's dog, was a great company and comfort for me while I was designing this program.
+Isn't he a cutie?!:dog: :dog:

 ![](https://github.com/zhuoqunw/SI507-Final-Project/blob/main/image/nigel.png)